FusionPHP/collection/README.md

 and a `Dictionary`.
 There are two variants of these called `TypedCollection` and `TypedDictionary` which are meant for storing instances of specific object types.

+### Instantiation

+Creating any of the collection objects this library provides can be done via constructor or with the `CollectionFactory` class.
+The remainder of this section will assume the usage of the `CollectionFactory` class to create collection objects.
+For information about instantiation via constructor please see the [Manual Instantiation](#manual_instantiation) section below.

 ### The Collection Class

 The `Collection` object will hold any value that a PHP array can hold, with the exception of `null`